Antennas, Antenna Cables, Wireless Products: Technical Articles

 • Active Noise Cancellation: DSP algorithms can generate a signal that is the exact opposite (anti-phase) of the noise component in the received signal, effectively canceling it out.
 This technique requires accurate noise estimation and fast processing speeds.

-• Beamforming: Used extensively in 5G systems, beamforming involves the use of multiple antennas with DSP to direct the reception or transmission of signals in specific directions.
-This spatial filtering significantly improves signal-to-noise ratio by focusing the antenna's gain toward the desired signal source and away from sources of interference.
+• Beamforming: Used extensively in 5G systems, beamforming involves using multiple antennas with DSP to direct the reception or transmission of signals in specific directions.
+This spatial filtering significantly improves the signal-to-noise ratio by focusing the antenna's gain toward the desired signal source and away from sources of interference.

 3. Error Correction

-• Forward Error Correction (FEC): This method adds redundancy to the transmitted data, which allows the receiver to detect and correct errors without the need for retransmission.
+• Forward Error Correction (FEC): This method adds redundancy to the transmitted data, allowing the receiver to detect and correct errors without retransmission.
 DSP algorithms decode these error-correcting codes to improve the reliability of data transmission over noisy channels.

 4. Signal Modulation and Demodulation

-• Complex Modulation Schemes: DSP is used to implement advanced modulation schemes such as Quadrature Amplitude Modulation (QAM) in LTE and 5G systems.
-These schemes are more sensitive to noise, and DSP helps in accurately demodulating the received signals despite the presence of noise.
+• Complex Modulation Schemes: DSP is used to implement advanced modulation schemes, such as Quadrature Amplitude Modulation (QAM), in LTE and 5G systems.
+These schemes are more sensitive to noise, and DSP helps accurately demodulate the received signals despite the noise.

 5. Equalization